|

 and to educate the public about its ecosystem.

-habitat testimony and documentation, research, mapping, community
+and documentation, research, mapping, community relations, literature,

-relations, literature, brochures, programs, events and activities.
+brochures, programs, events and activities.

-We hope you share our enthusiasm and become a
+hope you share our enthusiasm and become a fellow friend.
+Your joining

-fellow friend.
-Your joining is vitally important.
-You will become
+is vitally important.
+You will become part of a local network of

-informational mailings, and play a unique role in determining the
+play a unique role in determining the fate of our precious river.

 To

-become a Friend, simply print the Membership
+become a Friend, simply send us an email

-well send you a new member information packet.
+and well send you a new member information packet.

 |